 “Listen loud and clear: WE DO NOT TOLERATE ATTACKS ON PLACES OF WORSHIP,” she wrote.

-Levy-Armstrong, Allen, and Kelly were arrested for their role in the protest at Cities Church in St. Paul, Minnesota, on Sunday.
+Levy Armstrong, Allen, and Kelly were arrested for their role in the protest.
 Protesters entered the church, where a U.S. Immigration and Customs Enforcement official serves as a pastor, the Associated Press reported.
-All three are charged with conspiracy to deprive others of their constitutional rights.
+They were charged with conspiracy to deprive others of their constitutional rights.

 “We’re watching in real time as the Department of Justice, once responsible for upholding the law, is being twisted into the Department of Vengeance, attacking anyone who displeases the president,” NAACP President and CEO Derrick Johnson said in a statement.